estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 This connector supports both standard (merge) and [delta updates](../../../concepts/materialization.md#delta-updates).
 The default is to use standard updates.

-Enabling delta updates can significantly reduce Flow's resource usage, making it a good way to reduce cost when materializing extremely large datasets.
+Enabling delta updates will prevent Flow from querying for documents in your BigQuery table, which can reduce latency and costs for large datasets.
 If you're certain that all events will have unique keys, enabling delta updates is a simple way to improve performance with no effect on the output.
 However, enabling delta updates is not suitable for all workflows, as the resulting table in BigQuery won't be fully reduced.